 What are the specific and measurable outcomes that a potential hire needs to accomplish over the coming one to three years?

-Topgrading, a methodology for hiring A Players propose to create a Job Score Card ( versus the standard job description ).
-A Job Score Card details a person’s purpose for the job, the desired outcomes of the individual’s work and the competencies – technical and cultural required to execute it.
+Topgrading, a methodology for hiring A Players proposes to create a Job Score Card ( versus the standard job description ).
+A Job Score Card details a person’s purpose for the job, the desired outcomes of the individual’s work, and the competencies – technical and cultural required to execute it.
 Topgrading is proven to be the world’s best hiring method – it has more than tripled hiring success in dozens of leading companies and hundreds of small/growth companies.

-See a Sample Job Card below:
+See a Sample Job Scorecard below:

 |Grow Revenue|| 1 million within 6 months

 |Get New Customers||Close sales with at least 3 new customers in 6 months|

 At least 10 proposals send per week

 5=Excellent, 4= Very Good, 3=Good, 2=Only Fair, 1=Poor